-Mount Baker Climb Itinerary
+Mount Baker 3 Day Climb Itinerary

 Day Before Climb

-Summit day.
-We’ll start our climb around midnight, depending on weather and route conditions.
-Guides will serve a hot breakfast, coffee, tea, hot chocolate, and top off water bottles before embarking on our climb.
-Our route will start with a climb to the top of the Easton moraine at 7,000 feet, where we’ll access the Easton glacier.
-From there, we’ll ascend the gently angled Easton Glacier until we reach the crater rim at 9,800 feet.
-A nice break will allow us to look deep into the steaming crater of Mt.
+After a predawn breakfast, we’ll begin our journey to the summit.
+The route begins with a climb to the top of the Easton moraine at 7,000 ft., where we’ll access the Easton Glacier.
+From there, we’ll ascend the gently angled Easton Glacier until we reach the crater rim at 9,800 ft.
+A nice break will allow us to look deep into the steaming Sherman Crater of Mt.
 Baker.
-We’ll then climb up the Roman Wall and crest the summit plateau at just over 10,500 feet.
+We’ll then climb up the Roman Wall and crest the summit plateau at just over 10,500 ft.
 A short walk leads up to the summit of Mount Baker, at 10,781 feet.
 At a moderate pace, the summit climb should take five to seven hours from Sandy Camp.
-Clear weather offers an inspiring 360Â° view from this most magnificent North Cascades summit.
+Clear weather offers an inspiring 360-degree view from this most magnificent North Cascades summit.
 After celebrating the summit and taking photos, we’ll descend carefully back to Sandy Camp.

 Itinerary subject to change due to conditions.